What to do in autumn

 2. Fungi and foraging forays

 Autumn means fungi and if you'd like to find out which ones are edible, get yourself booked onto a fungi foray.
 The Yorkshire Arboretum runs a couple of fungi forays showing you how to identify common and not so common species or join Tees Valley Wildlife Trust who often run sessions.
-Chris Bax from Taste the Wild is in his element at this time of the year, running a number of very popular foraging courses; book up quick!
+Trailblazer Wildcraft are in their element at this time of the year running foraging courses; book up quick!

 Step back in time to 1943 for one of Yorkshire's most popular events, a nostalgic commemoration of the contribution of railway workers during WWII.
 Rub shoulders with the British soldiers and American GIs, and see the street parades, vehicle displays and re-enactments along the line at Grosmont, Goathland and Levisham.